Many thanks to our former board members for their incredible dedication to YANA.

 BA, Yale; MF, Yale School of Forestry and Environmental Studies

-Joe has been the Treasurer of YANA since 2013 and will continue that role in 2019.
+Joe served as the Treasurer of YANA from 2013 through 2019.
 Most of his professional experience has been in financial services and general management including 25 years with GE Capital and The Prudential.
 In addition, he founded and led the Candlewood Timber Group, a sustainable forestry company operating in Argentina.
 Joe is currently the Executive Director of SosteNica, a 501(c)(3) nonprofit that integrates educational and environmental programs with financial services, creating a holistic approach to the alleviation of poverty in Nicaragua.
 He is the past Chair of the Board of Solar Youth, a nonprofit dedicated to youth leadership development.

 Eileen McDonald Egan